 Step 4: Once the certified copy of the EC is available online, you will be able to download it.

-The process of registering a sale deed on the Kaveri online services is a simple and straightforward one.
-Follow the below steps to register your sale deed on Kaveri Online Services:
+The process of registering a sale deed on the Kaveri online is a simple and straightforward one.
+Follow the below steps to register your sale deed on Kaveri Online:

-Step 1: First, visit the Kaveri online services site and then register yourself as a User.
+Step 1: First, visit the Kaveri online site and then register yourself as a User.

 Step 2: After that, you must log into the portal with your credentials.
 Post the same, you can click on the ‘Document Registration’ tab which can be found under the ‘Pre-Registration Data Entry’ tab.